-Operating and monitoring systems resemble pharmacies themselves in that there is no universal remedy for every plants.
+Operating and monitoring systems resemble pharmacies themselves: there is no universal remedy for every plant.

 Many standard mounting options already allow for more flexibility in the application.
 In the Pepperl+Fuchs HMI portfolio, customization is not limited to hardware components.
 "If the customer also has specific mechanical requirements for our configurable HMI systems, we can tailor them individually to their needs," explains Sittel.
 "This is also true for additional software features with the flexible thin client firmware RM Shell 5.
 This significantly increases efficiency in the pharmaceutical industry through customized hardware and software.

 Customized solutions are not only produced in the SECs and the teams led by Ralf Rössling and Stefan Sittel, but they can also be found in many other areas of the Pepperl+Fuchs Group.
 From engineered product developments, tailor-made vision systems, and smart automation systems for the aviation industry to individual process analyses and IoT solutions, customers have access to a powerful network of additional expertise.
 For example, the start-up Neoception develops innovative software solutions and industrial IoT services that are specially tailored to customers' business processes and requirements.
 Using customer-specific analysis, the team helps to increase the efficiency of plants and processes, and tap into hidden potential.